Herschel Space Observatory Mission Science Objectives

 Most wavelengths in that range are readily absorbed by moisture in Earth's atmosphere, and so are inaccessible to earthbound telescopes.
 No previous space-based telescope was designed to detect the full range of light frequencies in that portion of the spectrum.

-And much of this knowledge about the cosmos will come from observing dust and water.
+And much of this knowledge about the cosmos comes from observing dust and water.

 Discoveries in the Dust